AiHikki/aora/README.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.
+This repository contains the code corresponding to an in-depth tutorial available on <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> YouTube channel.

 ## <a name="introduction">🤖 Introduction</a>